markcastle/simple-jwt/README.md

   - Compatible with Unity's IL2CPP scripting backend
   - Minimal dependencies for easier integration with Unity projects
   - Coroutine-based API for async operations in Unity
+- **Zero Dependencies**: Built with no external dependencies, using only .NET Standard 2.1 libraries
+- **Full .NET Standard 2.1 Compliance**: Compatible with any .NET platform that supports .NET Standard 2.1
+- **Multiple Signing Algorithms**: Support for HMAC-SHA256/384/512, RSA-SHA256/384/512, and ECDSA-SHA256/384/512
+- **Comprehensive Claim Management**: Built-in support for standard JWT claims and custom claim handling
+- **Flexible Token Building**: Fluent builder pattern for easy token creation
+- **Robust Token Parsing**: Safe and efficient token parsing with validation
+- **Extensible Architecture**: Easy to extend with custom claim types and validation rules
+- **Strong Type Safety**: Full type safety for all operations
+- **Comprehensive Testing**: Extensive test coverage for all features

 ## 📦 Installation